aquasecurity/kube-bench/README.md

 - If the test is Manual, this always generates WARN (because the user has to run it manually)
 - If the test is Scored, and kube-bench was unable to run the test, this generates FAIL (because the test has not been passed, and as a Scored test, if it doesn't pass then it must be considered a failure).
 - If the test is Not Scored, and kube-bench was unable to run the test, this generates WARN.
-- If the test is Scored, type is empty, and there are no `test_items` present, it generates a WARN.
+- If the test is Scored, type is empty, and there are no `test_items` present, this generates a WARN.

 ## Configuration